walterdavis/mini-active-record/README.markdown

 The `save()` function calls a set of callbacks as it executes.
 These are:

-1. `before_validation()` A user-defined function that can optionally modify the object, and must return something truthy.
+1. `before_validation()` A user-defined function that can optionally modify the object.
 2. `validate()` A hook that runs all defined validations on the object, and returns true or false (false will stop the save at this point).
 3. `after_validation()` A user-defined function that can optionally modify the object (but should leave it in a valid state to avoid future unpleasantness with the database).
 4. `before_save()` (or `before_create()` if the object is new) A last user-defined function before the actual save back to the database.
-This function runs after the validations, and it can halt the save process.
+The object is checked for errors after this hook has run, so it may stop the save at this point.
 5. `save_without_callbacks()` Persists the object to the database.
 Only does so if the object has unsaved changes.
 6. `update_associations()` Automatically persist all associated records.
 7. `after_save()` (or `after_create()` if the object is new) A user-defined function that runs after the save.
 Must include a call to `save_without_callbacks()` to update any changed values.